 Before we begin any deposition, our experts sit down with the client attorney to discuss important facts relevant to our investigation.
 We also discuss other important facts in the case that we should be aware of (like other expert deposition testimony).

 Most importantly, we discuss anticipated direct examination questions by the deposing lawyer.
 Based on our experience deposition preparation meetings are crucial and last anywhere from two to six hours.

 When it comes to testifying, the forensic expert and client attorney spend as much time as necessary to prepare.
 We review our investigation results and work product before leaving our offices.
 When we prepare to testify, we draft a list of questions for the attorney to ask us on direct.

 This saves time and helps the client attorney better understand how to establish a record of our forensic investigation.
-Most importantly we anticipate cross and determine, together, how to answer questions that may be asked.
+Most importantly we anticipate cross and determine, together, how to answer possible questions.
 Anticipating cross is one of the most important activities when preparing for trial.

 When under oath, as expert witnesses, we speak accurately and truthfully.
 Much like a deposition, courtroom testimony can be an intense experience for an expert.
 At Video Forensic Expert, we understand the purpose of direct and cross examination.

-We have testified in Local, State and Federal courts all over the USA and worked with lawyers around the world.
+We have testified in local, state and federal courts all over the United States and worked with lawyers around the world.
 We know how to help a legal team develop a solid trial strategy.